prmtrun/primate/docs/modules/svelte.md

 # Svelte

-This handler module supports SSR and hydration and serves Svelte components with the `.svelte` extension.
+This module serves Svelte components using the `.svelte` extension.

 ## Install